schen91020/chicago_new_location/_posts/2016-12-01-data-exploration.markdown

 ![os_rides](/chicago_new_location/DataAnalysis/Images/os_rides.png){:class="img-responsive"}

 The station didn't get any rides until 2012.
 But its number of rides dropped to 0 during the second half of 2015.
 I wonder why this is the case.
 Could it be because other stations opened up and it took a hit?
-Or is the machine that reads the rides is broken?
+Or a broken ride-counting machine?
+Or maybe construction blocked off the station?
 This begs the question of data integrity.
 Are the stations with the low rides really new or is it just because their machines are newly installed?
 If it's the latter case, the new business might not take advantage of a newly developed area in terms of rent, then it has to go with the established areas with highest number of foot traffic.

 In the data, there is also a column called daytypes.
 City of Chicago gave some answers.
 There are 3 datatypes: "W" for Weekday, "A" for Saturday and "U" for Sunday/Holidays.
 Plotting daytypes vs. number of rides, we see: